wso2-attic/esb-connectors/concur-connector/concur-connector-1.0.0/org.wso2.carbon.connector/README.txt

      e)  Go to Administration -> Web Services -> Register Partner Application
      f)  Select the partner application available and click modify.
 This opens Modify Partner Application dialog.
 	 g)  Tick all the APIs available under API's category in the Modify Partner Application dialog.
 Keep the other values as it is and click ok.
-	 h)  Go to Expense -> New Expense Report
+	 h)  Go to Expense -> New Expense Report.
+Once the Expense Report is created, add a new Expense.
-     i)  Create a New Expense Report by giving appropriate data into required fields.
-	 j)	 Generate New Access Token using OAuth web flow using bellow steps:
+	 i)	 Generate New Access Token using OAuth web flow using bellow steps:

 			1) Use following redirection URL format to retrieve OAuth code using web browser.